23 Incredible Things to See and Do in Nepal

 3. Dodge Monkeys and Admire the Views of Kathmandu At Swayambhunath Stupa

 Lovesome cheeky monkeys and want a 360-degree view of the capital?
 Head over to the Swayambhunath Stupa right away!
-Wander around the monasteries and wish over the Buddha pond.
+Wander around the monasteries and wander over the Buddha pond.

 4. Experience Deep Hindu Traditions at Pashupatinath Temple

 The most religious worshipping event comes in the evening at Pashupatinath Temple.
-Watch ascetics rub tika over their face and devotees worship in the holy river.
+Watch ascetics rub tika over their faces, and devotees worship in the holy river.

 5. Explore the Kathmandu Valley’s Ancient Durbar Squares

-• Kathmandu Durbar Square: Former old palace of the Kingdom of Kathmandu, the durbar square has architecture like the Kasthamandap, Taleju Temple, and Narayan Temple dating back to the 3rd century.
+- Kathmandu Durbar Square: The former old palace of the Kingdom of Kathmandu, the Durbar Square has architecture like the Kasthamandap, Taleju Temple, and Narayan Temple dating back to the 3rd century.
 Malla and Shah's Kings ruled the palace in the past.

-• Bhaktapur Durbar Square: From the 55-window palace to the nine-storied Nyatapola temple, Bhaktapur durbar square homes prominent architectures of the 14th century.
+- Bhaktapur Durbar Square: From the 55-window palace to the nine-story Nyatapola temple, Bhaktapur Durbar Square homes prominent architectures of the 14th century.
 The museum also houses precious artifacts of even the Lichhavi era.

-• Patan Durbar Square: The Durbar Square houses historically and religiously celebrated architectures like Krishna Mandir, Bhimsen Temple, and Vishwanath Temple dating back to the 15th century.
+- Patan Durbar Square: The Durbar Square houses historically and religiously celebrated architectures like the Krishna Mandir, Bhimsen Temple, and Vishwanath Temple dating back to the 15th century.

 6. Enjoy A Community Homestay in Gorkha

-Local immersion needs a good homestay, and Gorkha is the best nearby Kathmandu.
+Local immersion needs a good homestay, and Gorkha is the best near Kathmandu.
 With a community base of homestays with proper hygiene and good local food, one can expect top-tier local culture there.
-Gorkha Homestay can do one night two days program in the historical place, where Let Great King was born.
+Gorkha Homestay can do a one-night, two-day program in the historical place where Let Great King was born.

 7. Taste All the Delicious Nepali Food